gacerioni/redis-oracle-rdi-demo/README.md

 ```
 ### SQL Option 2 - Materialized View
-In this case, we build a materialize view of the same SELECT/JOIN above.
+In this case, we build a materialized view of the same SELECT/JOIN above.
 Debezium, and subsequently RE/RDI, can perform CDC on this view if we also turn on Logminer for the view and create a primary key.
 #### View Construction
 ```sql
 CREATE MATERIALIZED VIEW RockView